-- 6.3.2.1.1 Pursue research that poses no more than minimal risk.
-This research can be reviewed using the minimal risk review process, which generally offers a shorter turnaround time by the HSREC; or - 6.3.2.1.2 Pursue research that poses more than minimal risk, but plan for this in advance, and submit to the HSREC with plenty of time for adequate convened (full) meeting review prior to the expected research start date. - 6.3.2.2 Honours-and BTech projects are regarded by the HSREC as undergraduate projects, and should follow the undergraduate application process. - 6.3.2.3 HSREC review process: - 6.3.2.3.1 HSREC Administration accepts new postgraduate research applications at any time, on a rolling basis. - 6.3.2.3.2 The postgraduate research applicant should submit: - 6.3.2.3.3 All necessary documentation for a new application as specified in the Preparation Guidelines; and - 6.3.2.3.4 A cover letter motivating for a "minimal risk" review process. - 6.3.2.4 NOTE: If the study is being conducted for degree or diploma purposes, the covering letter should be written and signed by the student's research supervisor.
-A signed supervisor declaration and CV is required for all student research applications. - 6.3.2.5 HSREC Administration reviews the application for completeness and may request additional information from the applicant. - 6.3.2.6 HSREC Administration captures each postgraduate research application into InfoEd RIMS. - 6.3.2.7 HSREC Administration allocates each postgraduate research application, via InfoEd RIMS to evaluators of the HSREC for review.
+- 6.3.2.1 Honours-and BTech projects are regarded by the HSREC as undergraduate projects, and should follow the undergraduate application process. - 6.3.2.2 HSREC review process: - 6.3.2.2.1 HSREC Administration accepts new postgraduate research applications at any time, on an ongoing basis. - 6.3.2.2.2 The postgraduate research applicant should submit all necessary documentation for a new application as specified in the Preparation Guidelines. - 6.3.2.3 A signed supervisor declaration (HSREC 19), current professional registration and CV is required for all student research applications. - 6.3.2.4 HSREC Administration reviews the application for completeness and may request additional information from the applicant. - 6.3.2.5 HSREC Administration allocates each postgraduate research application, via InfoEd RIMS to evaluators of the HSREC for review.